 Dorothee Schrief has been head of Privacy Audits & Standards since 2017.
 She is responsible for national and international data privacy inspections.
 Together with Stefan Pütz, she is also responsible for the PSA process and manages its further development from a security perspective.
 Dorothee Schrief began working for Deutsche Telekom AG in 1998 in the International Regulation department.
-In 2003, she took on the role of deputy Group
+In

-Deutsche Telekom AG in 1998 in the International Regulation department.
+International Regulation department.
 In 2003, she took on the role of deputy Group Data Privacy Officer and from 2007 she headed the Group's strategic and international data privacy departments.